incompl/inlay/README.md

 ## Introduction

-As you know, the separation of HTML and CSS allows you to separate your _content_ and _style_.
+The separation of HTML and CSS allows you to separate your _content_ and _style_.
 As websites have gotten more complex, a third concern has emerged: _layout_.
-As things stand, the layout of a page is described in both the HTML _and_ the CSS.
-Many CSS best-practices such as [OOCSS](https://github.com/stubbornella/oocss/wiki) deal with the separation of layout and style.
-This helps deal with the problem but doesn't fix it.
+As things stand, the layout of a page is described in two places: both the HTML and the CSS.
+Many CSS best-practices such as [OOCSS](https://github.com/stubbornella/oocss/wiki) help separate layout and style.
+This is useful but doesn't fix the core problem.

+A related issue is that there is no convenient way to author website layouts.
+[Attempts at WYSIWYG editors have floundered since at least 1997](http://en.wikipedia.org/wiki/Microsoft_FrontPage).
+Meanwhile, [Markdown](http://en.wikipedia.org/wiki/Markdown) has shown us that a light markup format can be more palatable than WYSIWYG.
+Why not do for layout what Markdown has done for text formatting?

 This project is a new markup format for reusable layouts that can be used with content and styles defined elsewhere.
 It is intended to compliment HTML and CSS.
-Your HTML and CSS will be simpler because they won't be burdened with layout information.
-STRU plays well with Markdown; you may not need to write much HTML, if any.
+Your HTML and CSS will be simpler and more maintainable because they won't be burdened with layout information.
+STRU plays well with Markdown; in fact, you may not need to write any HTML at all.

 ## Syntax